mmcclimon/mr_poole/README.md

 The life, universe, and everything.
 ```

-A call to `poole publish` will generate a file named
+A call to `poole publish _drafts/test_draft.md` will generate a file named
 `_posts/yyyy-mm-dd-test_draft.md` and delete the draft.
 Also updates the date
 filed in the header with a date, and HH:MM, producing this file: